yabellini/docs.carpentries.org/topic_folders/lesson_development/lesson_pilots.md

 #### Collecting Feedback on the Lesson

-Feedback from learners will be a valuable source of information and suggestions about how your lesson could be further improved after the pilot.
+Feedback from learners will be a valuable source of information about and suggestions about how your lesson could be further improved after the pilot.
 The standard Carpentries pre- and post-workshop surveys do not support lesson pilots